-Culturally rich state of Rajasthan celebrated this festival of Lord of Wisdom in it’s own unique way.
+The culturally rich state of Rajasthan celebrates this festival of Lord of Wisdom in it’s own unique way.
 Ganesha idols are place at the entrance of the house along with a puja ki thaali.
 Decorated with flower garlands, the idol is bather in Kumkum water.

 People entering the home must pay their obeisance to Ganesha by applying Kumkum tilak on the idol’s forehead along with theirs.

 The rest of India too engages in commemorations along with these states.
 Every state adds its touch to the festival, making it a cultural glue to bind the entire country in joyful, festive mood.

 Understanding how different states celebrate Ganesh Chaturthi will help children build respect for all cultures and appreciate subtle differences.
 This inclusion and tolerance is what helps us stand strong and together.

 Once your children have understood the unifying and binding spirit of the festival, involve them hands-on in these crafts:

 Crafts For Ganesh Chaturthi for Kids